 The church of Saint Engan in Llanengan was founded in the 13th century.
-During the late Middle Ages it became an important pilgrimage site, attracting the pilgrims to the grave of Saint Engan.
-He was the late fifth century ruler of the Lleyn peninsula, the founder of the Penmon Abbey on the island of Angelsey and the first church in Llanengan.
-Around 1520, the temple was completely rebuilt, and the earlier church became the nave of a new, much larger building.
-In 1534, a tower on the west side was added, a south porch and a pair of timber rood screens, which probably came from the then dissoluted Cymer Abbey.
+During the late Middle Ages it became an important pilgrimage site, attracting the pilgrims to the grave of Saint Engan, who was the late fifth century ruler of the Lleyn peninsula, the founder of the Penmon Abbey on the island of Angelsey and the first church in Llanengan.
+Around 1520, the church was extended on the eastern side, and shortly thereafter, in the years 1530-1534, thoroughly rebuilt and enlarged with a tower, a second aisle and a southern porch.
+Inside, there were a pair of timber rood screens placed, which probably came from the then dissolved Cymer Abbey.
 In the first half of the 19th century and again in 1937-1938, the church was renovated.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.